-The Civil Society, Markets, and Democracy initiative (CSMD) of the Council on Foreign Relations (CFR) aims to offer fresh thinking on what the United States and others—including foreign governments, corporations, NGOs, international organizations, and the leaders and citizens of developing countries themselves—can do to foster open, prosperous, and stable societies.
-The initiative currently focuses on three areas:
+The Civil Society, Markets, and Democracy program (CSMD) of the Council on Foreign Relations (CFR) aims to offer fresh thinking on what the United States and others—including foreign governments, corporations, NGOs, international organizations, and the leaders and citizens of developing countries themselves—can do to foster open, prosperous, and stable societies.
+The program currently focuses on three areas:

 Many viewed the end of the Cold War as the triumph of the Western model of liberal capitalist democracy.
 Today, however, the preeminence of the democratic model is no longer clear.
 China's rise has produced an alternative system of "authoritarian capitalism"; attempts to build enduring democratic institutions in Iraq and Afghanistan faced deep challenges; and the economic crisis of recent years has rattled faith in open markets.
 CSMD is examining issues surrounding economic and political openness and reform—and U.S. efforts to promote these goals.